Uxbridge, Ontario: Demographics

+Ethnicity

+Language

 English is the mother tongue of 91.7% of the population, whereas French, the other official language, of 1.0%.
 German is the mother tongue of 1.4% of the residents of Uxbridge, while native speakers of Italian make up 1.0% of the population.

 Attractions

-In 2009 Uxbridge Township received federal designation by Industry Canada as the "Trail Capital of Canada", resulting from the over 220 kilometers of managed trails on over 8,000 acre of protected greenspace within its borders.
+In 2009 Uxbridge Township received federal designation by Industry Canada as the "Trail Capital of Canada", resulting from the over 220 kilometres of managed trails on over 8,000 acre of protected greenspace within its borders.
 Uxbridge trails run through and alongside historic villages, mixed forests, meadows, ponds, streams, and wetlands.
 A number of major trail systems run through the Township, including the Oak Ridges Trail and the Trans-Canada Trail.

 The Uxbridge Historical Centre (formerly Uxbridge-Scott Museum and Archives) possesses a number of artifacts, mostly related to the township's agricultural heritage and of the town's Quaker heritage.
 The museum also includes ten heritage buildings as well as heritage herb and flower gardens.
 It offers seasonal events, workshops, and specialty programs.
 It was formed in 1972 by the Uxbridge-Scott Historical Society, who holds an annual Heritage Day festival to supports the museum.

 There are also a number of attractions related to the history of the area.
 Uxbridge's Elgin Park, named after Lord Elgin, was the site of a picnic held by 19th century Prime Minister John A. Macdonald in a re-election bid.
-In addition, the Thomas Foster Memorial Temple, erected in 1935-36 by the former mayor of Toronto, is situated a short distance north of town.
+In addition, the Thomas Foster Memorial Temple, erected in 1935–36 by the former mayor of Toronto, is situated a short distance north of town.
 Inspired by Foster's visit to India, the Temple was designed by architects J.H.
 Craig (1889–1954) and H.H.
 Madrill (1889–1998).
 Finally, the former home of famed author Lucy Maud Montgomery of Anne of Green Gables fame is situated in Leaskdale.
 Montgomery lived in the area from 1911 to 1926, and wrote half of her books at what is now the site of the Leaskdale Manse Museum.

 Since 1995, the Lions Club has hosted Art in the Park, held the second week in August.
 Also known as Summerfest, this juried art show attracts artists from across the province.

+On July 1, 2024, the Ontario government opened the Uxbridge Urban Provincial Park in the Township of Uxbridge.
+The park is the province's first urban provincial park.
+The park was first announced in the 2023 provincial budget, and the proposed urban park may include up to 532 hectares (1,315 acres) of provincially-owned lands.
+Instead of a single connected block, the park is made up of individual parcels of lands within the Uxbridge area.
+And while they are not all currently connected, it is possible they might be linked by other lands, recreational areas, and trail systems in the future.